GryllsAddons/HCWarn/README.md

 The addon includes a interact setting to help prevent flagging yourself for pvp.

+#### If you are hardcore:
-If the interact setting is **ON** and you have an attackable flagged target, a warning will be displayed.
+If the interact setting is **ON** and you have an PVP flagged attackable target, a warning will be displayed.
-If the interact setting is **OFF** and you have an attackable flagged target, the target will be instantly cleared.
+If the interact setting is **OFF** and you have an PVP flagged attackable target, the target will be instantly cleared.

+#### If you are NOT hardcore:
+If the interact setting is **ON** and you have an PVP flagged player, a warning will be displayed.
+If the interact setting is **OFF** and you have an PVP flagged player, the target will be instantly cleared.

+The addon will not display warnings or clear targets while in instances.
 The interact setting will be displayed when logging in or when leaving instances.
 You can prevent casts on a flagged unit by using this setting with the mouseover mod (/stcast) included in [ShaguTweaks-Mods](https://github.com/GryllsAddons/ShaguTweaks-Mods).

 The addon includes a warning for quests that involve the potential to flag yourself for pvp ([based on this post](https://forum.turtle-wow.org/viewtopic.php?f=37&t=4490)).
 A warning will show in the quest detail window - mouseover the warning to show the details.

-#### The interact setting is OFF by default.
+### The interact setting is OFF by default.
 This setting is saved per character.

 ### Usage
 /hcwarn or /hcw

 ### Commands
-/hcwarn interact - toggle interaction with PvP flagged attackable targets
+/hcwarn interact - toggle interaction with PvP flagged targets
 /hcwarn sound - toggle PvP warning sound
 /hcwarn border - toggle PvP warning border
 /hcwarn player - toggle PvP warning for your character